 - 1. Click in the list where you want to add a paragraph item. - 2.
-If the tag block bars are not shown to the left of the content, click lat the bottom of the editor. - 3.
-Right-click the list tag bar (e.g., ol, ul, li, dd) that represents the item where you want to add a paragraph item(s).
+If the tag block bars are not shown to the left of the content, click 🔙 at the bottom of the editor. - Right-click the list tag bar (e.g., ol, ul, li, dd) that represents the item where you want to add a paragraph item(s).
 Then select Make Paragraph Item(s).
-A tag is added inside the list tag (s).
+A tag is added inside the list tag (s). - NOTE You can also access this option from the Home ribbon (by clicking), or by clicking the floating icon shown when you start a new list.